gradio-app/gradio/guides/08_gradio-clients-and-lite/02_getting-started-with-the-js-client.md

 ```bash
 <script src="https://cdn.jsdelivr.net/npm/@gradio/client@0.x.x/dist/index.min.js"></script>
 ```

 Be sure to add this to the `<head>` of your HTML.

-This approach is ideal for experimental or prototying purposes. `0.x.x` will install the latest version but we advise hardcoding the latest version in production.
+This approach is ideal for experimental or prototying purposes, though has some limitations.

 ## Connecting to a running Gradio App